vinuthBabu01/Earngit-matic-Hackbout/README.md

 npm run test:ethereum
 ```

-3. Deploy and paste your contract address to variable `ContractAddress` on line 7 in [utils.js](./dapp-ui/plugins/utils.js).
+3. Deploy and paste your contract address to variable `airbnbContractAddress` on line 7 in [utils.js](./dapp-ui/plugins/utils.js).

 4. Run DApp UI